dzaima/CBQN/docs/system.md

 Monadically, use the global secret value which will differ between CBQN sessions.

-Dyadically, use the integer left argument as the secret.
-Will be the same between multiple CBQN sessions, but may change between versions.
+Dyadically, use the integer left argument as the seed.
+Will be the same between multiple CBQN sessions, but may change between CBQN versions.

 ## `•PrimInd`